mySoftPlace/david-order-book-management/README.md

 	 	Run As --> Maven clean
 	 	Run As --> Maven install

-	2) In the class OrderBookApplication.java (which is in the package orderBook.app.proj):
+	2) In the class OrderBookAppApplication.java (which is in the package orderBook.app.proj):
 		Right click --> Run As --> Java Application or Spring Boot App

 	3) On the browser (chrome or firefox...) type: